anselmoferreira/printer_forensics_source_code/README.md

 4. About the Authors
 ====================
-Anselmo Ferreira: Phd Student in Computer Science at State University of Campinas
+Anselmo Ferreira: Phd Student in Computer Science at State University of Campinas, Brazil

-Luiz C. Navarro: Master Student in Computer Science at State University of Campinas
+Luiz C. Navarro: Master Student in Computer Science at State University of Campinas, Brazil

-Giuliano Pinheiro: Undergraduate Student in Computer Science at State University of Campinas
+Giuliano Pinheiro: Undergraduate Student in Computer Science at State University of Campinas, Brazil

-Jefersson A. Dos Santos: Computer Science Professor at Universidade Federal de Minas Gerais
+Jefersson A. Dos Santos: Computer Science Professor at Universidade Federal de Minas Gerais, Brazil

-Anderson Rocha: Computer Science Professor at State University of Campinas
+Anderson Rocha: Computer Science Professor at State University of Campinas, Brazil

 5. Contact